 Hereditary Breast and Ovarian Cancer

-Genes linked to ovarian cancer include RAD51C, RAD51D and the Lynch syndrome genes.
-There is also the possibility of increased genetic risk due to the combination of multiple low-risk genetic alterations (called polygenic risk).
+There is also the possibility of increased genetic risk due to the combination of multiple low-risk genetic alterations (called polygenic risk), which constitutes the genetic architecture of a person.
+This polygenic combination is independent of other high risk genetic alterations and may modify their average risk.

 The surveillance depends on the level of the risk which varies on which gene is involved and the family history of cancer.